-- Local EI-ISAC Membership: 15% of locals are members of EI-ISAC.

-- DHS Sponsored Security Clearances:

-- Albert Sensor: Yes. (b) (3) (B)
+- Albert Sensor: (b) (3) (B)

 (b) (3) (B)

+- Local El-ISAC Membership: 15% of locals are members of El-ISAC.

 - Polling Hours: 5:00am 7:00pm (ET)

 - Official Election Website: https://sos.vermont.gov/elections/

 - Voter Registration: Vermont has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 Voters may register to vote through Election Day, including same-day registration on Election Day. - Vote Casting: Vermont uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open from 5:00am to 7:00pm (ET), although the poll opening time varies by locality between 5:00am and 10:00pm (ET). - Mail-in Ballots: Vermont offers no-excuse mail-in voting to all voters.
+On Election Day, polling places will be open from 5:00am to 7:00pm (ET), although the poll opening time varies by locality between 5:00am and 10:00pm (ET).

+- Mail-in Ballots: Vermont offers no-excuse mail-in voting to all voters.
 Due to COVID-19 concerns, Vermont will send mail-in ballots to all active, registered voters.
 Voters who do not receive a mail-in ballot may request one until November 2, 2020.
-Voted ballots must be returned to the town clerk's office until the day before the election or to the polling place on Election Day.

-Early Voting: Vermont will allow early voting at town clerks' offices as soon as mail-in ballots are ready, starting at least as early as September 19, 2020 through Election Day.
+Voted ballots must be returned to the town clerk's office until the day before the election or to the polling place on Election Day. - Early Voting: Vermont will allow early voting at town clerks' offices as soon as mail-in ballots are ready, starting at least as early as September 19, 2020 through Election Day.

-CISA Region I will assume a heightened state of operational readiness to respond to events and incidents . affecting the election and supporting infrastructures.
-CISA Region I will be monitoring remotely and is the surprises on the surprises on the surprises on the surprises of the surpressors of the surprises of the surprises of the surprises of t standing by if support is requested.
-The Protective Security Advisor and Cybersecurity Advisor will remain in close contact with the Vermont SoS Office, Vermont Fusion Center, DHS counterparts, FBI, and all relevant election partners on Election Day.
+CISA Region I will assume a heightened state of operational readiness to respond to events and incidents affecting the election and supporting infrastructures.
+CISA Region I will be monitoring remotely and standing by if support is requested.
+The Protective Security Advisor and Cybersecurity Advisor will remain Ont.
+Electio.

+A HARDON ARTHUR in close contact with the Vermont SoS Office, Vermont Fusion Center, DHS counterparts, FBI, and all relevant election partners on Election Day.